 The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

-Selecting a car insurance company can be difficult: companies' rates may vary based on your location, age, and driving history, and insurers offer a variety of perks.
-Allstate and Farmers are two of the nation's most popular insurance companies, selling affordable coverage in most states.
+Choosing a car insurance company is complex: rates can vary based on your driving history, age, and location, and insurers offer a variety of perks.
+Allstate and Farmers are counted among the most popular car insurance companies, providing competitively priced insurance policies across most of the US.

-In an effort to take the sting out of shopping for car insurance, we have gathered average insurance premiums from Farmers and Allstate.
-The below rates cover an array of rating factors, including credit quality, driving history, and age.
-Examine these figures and find your next car insurance policy today.
+To take the sting out of shopping for car insurance, we have gathered average insurance premiums from Farmers and Allstate.
+The below rates cover a variety of pricing components, chief among which are credit, driving record, and age.
+Take a look at these rates and find the perfect policy for you.

 If you have very bad credit, Farmers could be a better option for you.
-On average, Farmers offers cheaper premiums than Allstate for prospective clients with credit scores of 579 or less.
-Insurance shoppers with extraordinary credit — a score of 800-plus — should consider View average insurance rates by credit tier for Farmers and Allstate below.
+Typically, Farmers offers better prices than Allstate for drivers with credit scores of less than 580.
+Those with extraordinary credit — a score of 800 or higher — should favor Check out common insurance costs by credit tier for Farmers and Allstate below.

 |Very Poor (300-579)||$3,117||$2,633|